[Last updated March 2023]

 Hiring a plane when abroad in the US

 It’s not quite as easy for PPL pilots though.
 It’s perfectly valid to fly a UK registered aircraft almost anywhere you want – although flying a single engined small plane across the Atlantic might not be to everyone’s taste.
-Equally you can rent or fly a foreign registered aircraft here in the UK.
+Equally you can rent or fly a foreign registered aircraft here in the UK using a UK licence.
 But if you want to rent a plane when abroad in the US, you will need to have a current US Private Pilot Certificate (they don’t call them licences there).

 Fortunately, there is a fairly straightforward way to get one.
 It involves:

-- A bit of form filling and paperwork in advance
+- A bit of online form filling in advance

 - A visit to a FSDO (or a flying school with a designated foreign pilot examiner)